 If organizations contact you about scholarships, find out how they got your name.

 The College Board releases mailing lists with students’ PSAT or SAT scores to a very select list of colleges, universities and nonprofit foundations.

 However, sometimes scholarship scams manage to find out information like your SAT scores and feed it back to you in order to appear legitimate.

 If you receive information from an organization saying you have won a contest that you never entered, it is a scam.
-You don’t win a real scholarship unless you actually find and apply for a scholarship contest.

 We can’t stress this enough: Look up information about the company sponsoring the scholarship.
 Do they have a website?
 Is there a listed telephone number?
 A real organization should always have a listed telephone number.

 Be cautious, especially if characteristics of scholarship scams are apparent.
 Familiarize yourself with the possible signals of scholarship scams (like a “guarantee fee”) and stay critical.
 Trust your instincts.

 If you are uneasy or uncertain about a scholarship contest, find out more.
 Remember, if something sounds too good to be true, it probably is.
 If you know the warning signs, you can avoid scams and spend your time applying for legitimate scholarships!